Recently I’ve been using some excellent mantras for sleep. And oh, my goodness, have they helped me to get a good night’s rest.

 The Ayurveda states that rest is the “nursemaid to humanity”.
 A good night’s rest enables the body to restore itself to its natural, energised, pure form.

 But sometimes it’s a nightmare trying to get to doze off.
 If you have insomnia, one excellent solution is to practice Japa before bedtime.
-This will help your mind to unwind and relax so you are ready to doze off.
+This will help your mind to unwind and relax.
+Then you will be ready to doze off.

 I used to suffer from chronic insomnia (mostly thanks to the lads above my room in University who insisted on playing a particularly violent video game at a billion decibels every night).
 You know that feeling when you want to slam your head into the wall so hard that you pass out, because you just can’t take insomnia anymore?
 I was at that spot for a good few months.

-Ayurveda states that insomnia is caused by the imbalance of Vata dosha , the movement of energy inside the body.
-If you are suffering from an imbalance of Vata dosha, you will feel cluttered, your mind full of noise.
+Ayurveda states that insomnia is caused by the imbalance of Vata dosha .
+This is the movement of energy inside the body.
+An imbalance of Vata dosha will make you feel cluttered, your mind full of noise.